 Finn further detailed his reasons for running Dig Deep: ‘There’s so much money in music.
 I’m hoping some of it goes where it’s needed’.
 He detailed his outlook on the modern music and events scenes, producing a more detailed portrait of his project: ‘I hope that DJs will be up for [playing] for free because they love their music.
 This makes the nights more about the music and less about the egos, and more about the music and the causes people wanna support.
 I think that can be lost in modern music in some ways’.

 This kind of ideation explains both our and Dig Deep’s decision not to commit to any one particular charity.
 Finn elaborated on a few more reasons for this however, which are of equal importance.
 ‘I think there’s so many charities that need support that it’s difficult to commit to one.
 We want to start off supporting local charities (we started off raising for The Mustard Tree), and we want the DJs to be involved in picking who they want to raise the money for – they’re the ones playing and attracting the crowd!’
-Finn had another great idea which reminded me of our decision to raise for Manchester Mind with art at ArtBox.
-Rather than involving art however, it was an idea which resonates through the tightly-strung bow between music and charity, and it struck a chord with me: ‘Maybe one day, say we’re doing Latin or Afrobeat music, or like a South American night – hopefully we can do a charity that’s international or that’s got some relevance’.
-Though it might not seem like it, this kind of thinking could have a huge impact.
+Finn had an idea which resonates through the tightly-strung bow between music and charity, and it struck a chord with me: ‘Maybe one day, say we’re doing Latin or Afrobeat music, or like a South American night – hopefully we can do a charity that’s international or that’s got some relevance’.
+This kind of thinking could have a huge impact.
 Since music acts as a medium, a relevant cause really make event-goers feel closer to a social issue or area of need, and inspire them to think more carefully about it.
 It’s this keen level of attention to detail that causes change and action.

 And Dig Deep has plenty of events to implement this kind of thinking.
 As aforementioned, this Thursday on the 15th of March they’re working through the night with Funk, Soul, Disco and House ‘with plenty of flavours from Africa and South America’.
 ‘This is at the Bread Shed what used to be Pub Zoo– that’s me and my friend Al going back to back all night’.
 Foreign flavours aren’t the only twist on the night, however.
 I was told that the event is going to be the official after-party for the Manchester Metropolitan Art Showcase.
 ‘They’re having a real focus on humanitarian stuff, so we’ll be displaying some of their art as well which will be cool’.
 As well as this, Dig Deep are booked in every Saturday night at Indigo, Withington from the 14th of April until June.
 That’s not forgetting a potential event at The Peer Hat on the 20th of April, and Deaf Institute on May 10th.